Gubna-Tech/RuneScape/README.md

 ### *Please be aware that you do not need to make changes to the script itself, only to the LLARS Config and Config files that have been provided.*

 Please note that the scripts in this repository are specifically designed for **RuneScape3 (RS3)** and are not intended for use with Old School RuneScape (OSRS).
-Make sure to use these scripts only with the appropriate version of the game to ensure compatibility and compliance with the game's terms of service.
+Make sure to use these scripts only with the appropriate version of the game and understand the risks and responsibilities associated with game automation.

+Before using LLARS, please also read the [LLARS Usage & Safety Tip](LLARS%20Usage%20%26%20Safety%20Tip.md).
+The project disclaimer is included at the bottom of that file.

 # LLARS Documentation

-Before setting up or running a script, **please read the `LLARS Documentation.pdf`** included with the project.
+Before setting up or running a script, **please read the [LLARS - Setup Guide](Documentation/LLARS%20-%20Setup%20Guide.pdf)** included with the project.

-The LLARS Documentation is the primary guide for learning how to:
+The LLARS Setup Guide is the primary guide for learning how to:

 * Set up LLARS and its scripts
 * Configure a script through the LLARS GUI